-Yes, a trampoline in a cave
+Yes, a giant undergound trampoline in a cave in Wales

 In fact, three giant trampolines in a cave twice the size of St Paul's Cathedral.
-Bounce Below came about after entrepreneur owner Sean Taylor saw a similar set up in the woods in France, but this is the first time it’s gone underground.
+Bounce Below came about after entrepreneur owner Sean Taylor saw a similar set up in the woods in France.
+This is the first time it’s gone underground.

 Begin with trepidation...